 The Model Country Gentleman

-However, horses were his chief passion.
-The 9th Earl’s racing colours were a brown body with a blue cap.
-They were carried to victory in consecutive Grand Nationals by his horses; Emblem in 1863 and Emblematic in 1864
+Horses were the 9th Earl’s chief passion and when he was twenty he became the youngest ever steward of the Jockey Club.
+His racing colours were a brown body with blue cap and they were carried to victory in consecutive Grand Nationals by his horses: Emblem in 1863 and Emblematic in 1864.

 " Whilst painting the Earl’s horse the artist Sir Francis Grant PRA wrote…He is a magnificent animal, as wise as a man & as gentle as a woman.
 He is the very best sitter I ever had and perfectly understands that he is sitting for his picture..."